Eykam/DroneStudio/autoresearch/NAV_STACK.md

   2 (option A).** His call: "figure it out" - default confirmed.
 The D->A order delivers both; the realism path stays the plan, not the first rung.
-- **Camera targets: match the real hardware.** Stereo pair = 2x Raspberry Pi Camera Module 3 (IMX708) at the CAD manifest's 56mm baseline.
-Sim camera model targets: 640x480 @ 30Hz per camera (VIO operating point;
+- **Camera targets: match the real hardware.** MONO (user decision 2026-09-12, relayed via parent): stereo pair dropped - single forward Raspberry Pi Camera Module 3 (IMX708).
+Rationale: the estimator design is monocular (KLT features + depth from the learned mono depth+seg net;
+  nothing consumed a second camera/baseline); stereo was insurance, not foundation.
+Depth risk now rests on the mono net sim2real + 9x ToF anchors.
+Sim camera model targets: 640x480 @ 30Hz (VIO operating point;
   native 4608x2592 is capture-side only), rolling shutter (IMX708 is rolling - per-row time offset in the rasterizer), ~75 deg horizontal FOV (standard lens variant; revisit if he mounts the 120 deg wide).
+  Stereo revisit note: if the mono net underperforms on real footage, stereo remains the hardware-depth fallback and re-opens the host constraint (2x CSI).
 - **VIO: our own implementation, in-repo.** His call: "we should write our own better and faster implementation" - no OpenVINS/VINS-Fusion wrap.
-Design consequences: deterministic, headless, runs inside the training loop; tight IMU preintegration against the existing 500Hz sim IMU; stereo frontend (KLT features + depth from the rasterizer as ground truth for supervised signal during development); the estimator stays classical so it is testable against sim ground truth before the learned nav policy ever sees it.
+Design consequences: deterministic, headless, runs inside the training loop; tight IMU preintegration against the existing 500Hz sim IMU; mono frontend (KLT features + depth from the rasterizer as ground truth for supervised signal during development); the estimator stays classical so it is testable against sim ground truth before the learned nav policy ever sees it.